by Tracy Vides

 For example, online retailer OwnOnly has made Pinterest an integral part of its marketing strategies.
-The company selling men’s custom tailored suits and shirts is promoting its lines of business and casual suits, blazers, shirts, and men’s accessories using visual content on Pinterest and other image-based social media sites.
-Apart from sharing its huge apparel collection, Ownonly is also using these social media sites to share informative and interesting infographics, a pretty clever way to engage their customers.
+The company selling men’s custom-tailored suits and shirts is promoting its lines of business and casual suits, blazers, shirts, and men’s accessories using visual content on Pinterest and other image-based social media sites.
+Apart from sharing its huge apparel collection, Ownonly is also using these social media sites to share informative and interesting infographics, a pretty clever way to engage its customers.

-The way some of these trendy brands are going social, it is hard to predict where it will lead in the next five years.
-But when it comes to leveraging social media, creativity and innovation are crucial for connecting with consumers.
+The way some of these trendy brands are going social, it is hard to predict where they will lead in the next five years.
+But when it comes to leveraging social media, creativity, and innovation are crucial for connecting with consumers.
 They are the only way to bait the crowd.

 Tracy Vides is a content marketer and social media consultant who works with small businesses and startups to increase their visibility.
 Although new to the digital marketing scene compared to her illustrious She Owns It counterparts, Tracy has started off well by building a good online reputation for herself.
 She’s now a “serial blogger” with posts featured on Sprout Content, Steamfeed, Soshable and elsewhere.